Concordia German Evangelical Church and Rectory: Early years

 Sixty Germans who were living in Washington City and Georgetown held a meeting on January 17, 1833, that resulted in the founding of a German Lutheran church.
 It was not until later that month or in early February that the group agreed upon an official name for their congregation: Concordia German Church.
-Once the name was decided, J.J.
-Lehmanhowsky contributed to the founding of the church by writing the church constitution.
+Once the name was decided, J. J. Lehmanhowsky contributed to the founding of the church by writing the church constitution.
 Later, he would become the first president of the church.
 Shortly after the name was decided on, talk began concerning the construction of a building for their purposes.
-The new congregation reached out to both first generation German immigrants and their German American descendants for the financial support needed to fund the future building.
+The new congregation reached out to both first generation German immigrants and their German American descendants for the financial support needed to fund the construction.
 Once the funds were beginning to be secured, the next logical step for the congregation was to decide on a location for the building.
 As luck would have it, the city was already waiting for two German churches.

 When Washington City was in its formative years, and while Georgetown was being touted as an up-and-coming area, Jacob Funk (sometimes spelled Funck), a German American, had purchased 130 acre of land next to Georgetown in hopes of creating an active German community.
 The area was commonly referred to as Hamburg and, despite Funk's best efforts, many plots of land remained untouched in the 1800s.
 In 1768, the German Lutherans and the German Presbyterians (also known as the Reformed) each bought a plot of land from Funk for five pounds sterling.
 By the time the Concordia German Church began looking for their church's location neither of those two plots had seen any use, and Concordia German Church ended up securing the plot that was originally intended for the Lutheran church for their building as well as buying the plot intended for the Reformed church.
 One of Funk's daughters would later unsuccessfully make an attempt to legally challenge the transaction.
 On August 20, 1833, the Masons of the area laid the cornerstone of the building at the corner of present-day G Street NW and 20th Street NW.